No students are allowed to carry medications of any kind without permission of the parent and school nurse.

 No medication will be allowed or given at school until this form is submitted, even if the medication was

 given at school the previous year.
-Forms can be found below by entering grade level - click on expanding menu.
+The form can be found by grade level - click on expanding menu.

 Prescription Medications administered during school hours need to be in the original prescription container and in a Ziploc bag labeled with the child’s name, grade, parents' names, two emergency phone numbers and a current picture of the child.
 It is best to take the prescription medication form with you to your physical since the form must be signed by your physician.